zkry/awqat/README.md

 The above snippets are, of course, examples.
 Feel free to modify your liking.

-## awqat-display-prayer-time-mode
+## `awqat-display-prayer-time-mode`
 By running the command `awqat-display-prayer-time-mode` you can view the upcoming prayer time in the mode-line which is updated in real-time.

-## awqat-adhan-mode
+## `awqat-adhan-mode`
-By running the command `awqat-adhan-mode`, an adhan audio file will be played at each prayer time.
-For this to work, you should have installed the executable `ffplay` (to play mp3 files) or if your adhan sound file is a wav file, you can use `aplay` or `afplay`.
+By running the command `awqat-adhan-mode`, an Adhan audio file will be played at each prayer time.
+For this to work, you should have installed `ffplay` (part of [FFMPG](https://ffmpeg.org/), used to play mp3 files) or if your Adhan sound file is a wav file, you can use `aplay` or `afplay`.
 Ensure the variable `awqat-audio-player` is set to the correct audio player.

-Next ensure that `awqat-adhan-file` is set to be the adhan file to play.
+Next ensure that `awqat-adhan-file` is set to be the Adhan file to play.

-Finally, you can configure `awqat-play-adhan-for-times` to be indicate the prayer times you would like to hear the adhan for.
-An example falue is `'("~/Downloads/fajr.mp3" nil t t t t)` to configure a special file to be played for fajr, ishaq to be ignored, and the default adhan file to be played for the remaining times.
+Finally, you can configure `awqat-play-adhan-for-times` to be indicate the prayer times you would like to hear the Adhan for.
+An example value is `'("~/Downloads/fajr.mp3" nil t t t t)` to configure a special file to be played for Fajr, ignore sunrise, and use the default Adhan file to be played for the remaining times.

-To stop a playing adhan, you can run the command `awqat--stop-adhan`.
+To stop a playing Adhan, you can run the command `awqat-stop-adhan`.

 ## Notes on the calculation methods
 Please be warned that this package may contain bugs, the times calculated by